shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/creative-service.md

 ### Adding a popunder image creative (third-party URL)

-In this example, note that the media_url field provides the third-party URL for the popunder image creative, and the template array specifies template 17, which is the standard Xandr rendering template for the "Popunder" media subtype and the "url-js" format.
-If you don't include a template in the request, you must pass format as "image" and media_subtype as "popunder".
+In this example, note that the `media_url` field provides the third-party URL for the popunder image creative, and the template array specifies template 17, which is the standard Xandr rendering template for the `"Popunder"` media subtype and the `"url-js"` format.
+If you don't include a template in the request, you must pass format as `"image"` and `media_subtype` as `"popunder"`.

 ```
 {